COOK OUT

 You should get paid for all the time you’re at work, even when you’re on break.

-• Most people don’t get paid sick leave
+Most people don’t get paid when they’re sick

 How we know this